 - Drain the chicken of any excess grease on a paper towel-lined plate or on a wire rack (cooling rack) set over a baking sheet.

-- Then all you have to do is put each crispy chicken onto a burger bun, garnish (if you like) & enjoy!
+- Then all you have to do is put each crispy chicken onto a burger bun, garnish (if you like) and enjoy!

-In a bowl, mix ½ cup of milk with either ½ tablespoon of lemon juice or vinegar.
-Let sit 5 minutes and then it’s ready to use!
+In a bowl, mix ½ cup of milk (I like to use whole milk or 2% milk) with either ½ tablespoon of lemon juice or vinegar.
+Let the mixture sit for about 5 to 10 minutes.
+Once the lemon juice or vinegar is added to the milk, it will slightly curdle the milk.
+After about 5 to 10 minutes, then it’s ready to use.

-Any of these work great with this crispy chicken burger:
+Any of these garnish ideas work great with this crispy chicken burger:

 - Mayonnaise